 Air Malta is the flag carrier of Malta and is headquartered at Malta International Airport in Luqa, Malta.

-Founded in April 1974, Air Malta commenced flights with services to London, Birmingham, Manchester, Rome, Frankfurt, Paris and Tripoli.
-Today, Air Malta connects Malta with over 35 major cities across Europe and the Mediterranean.
+Founded in April 1974, this airline commenced flights with services to London, Birmingham, Manchester, Rome, Frankfurt, Paris and Tripoli.
+Today, they connect Malta with over 35 major cities across Europe and the Mediterranean.

 The airline operates to many destinations worldwide including Catania, Milan, Rome, Turin, Olbia, Cagliari, Parma, Venice, Berlin, Dusseldorf, Frankfurt, Hamburg, Hanover, Munich, Dresden, Bristol, Cardiff, Exeter, London, Manchester, Newcastle, Norwich, Lyon, Marseille, Paris, Geneva, Zurich, Benghazi, Tripoli, Vienna, Istanbul, Moscow, St Petersburg, Prague, Sofia, Brussels, Amsterdam, Budapest, Athens, Larnaca, Abu Dhabi, Stockholm, Warsaw, Algiers, Copenhagen and Oslo.

-Air Malta has codeshare agreements with Aeroflot, Air France, Austrian Airlines, Brussels Airlines, Emirates, Etihad Airways, Lufthansa, Meridiana Fly, Swiss Airlines and Turkish Airlines.
-Air Malta's fleet consists of A319s and A320s.
+This airline has codeshare agreements with Aeroflot, Air France, Austrian Airlines, Brussels Airlines, Emirates, Etihad Airways, Lufthansa, Meridiana Fly, Swiss Airlines and Turkish Airlines.
+The fleet consists of A319s and A320s.

-Air Malta operates a frequent flyer program in which members are able to earn KMiles every time passengers travel on Air Malta schedule services.
+Air Malta operates a frequent flyer program in which members are able to earn KMiles every time passengers travel on scheduled services.
 KMiles are gained depending on flight segment, type of service and fare.

 These KMiles will be redeemable for free flights to any of our destinations within the schedule route network.